-I got the idea for the new logo a few years ago, while wandering around in the old neighborhood.
+I got the idea for the new logo sometime around early 1996, while wandering around in the old neighborhood.

 In some of the older neighborhoods of the city -- Bywater, Faubourg Marigny, Uptown -- there are these very old, very distinctive ceramic letter tiles set into the cement of the street corners, spelling out the street names.
-I always loved these things, for some reason.
+I always loved these things, ever since I was a kid.
 They're pretty unique, as far as I've seen, and to me they are quintessentially New Orleanian.

 Then a year or so ago, it struck me that it'd be even cooler if I could turn these into some kind of digital font.

 So during my trip home for Christmas of 1997, I went around Bywater, Faubourg Marigny and Uptown, with the goal to photograph enough street tiles to get the entire alphabet, with extras of the more common letters.
 The streets that provided the letters were Mazant, Royal, Dauphine, France, Lesseps, Burgundy, St. Roch, Elysian Fields, Urquhart, Kerlerec, Bordeaux, Jena and St. Charles.